-Including morale and appreciation events, holiday parties, picnics, and similar gatherings.
+Including sanctioned holiday parties, picnics, and similar gatherings.
 Workers are defined as P&S, Merit, Faculty, and Graduate.
+Students are expected to abide by employee rules regarding meals.

 Allowable

 - For seasonal events, employee morale, and team building. - As a guideline, these events should not be paid more than once per month from university funds but departments are allowed to use their own discretion. - For ISU worker milestone recognition (including award recognition, service anniversary, donor recognition, retirement, going away) events for workers. - Reasonableness of costs would vary depending on issues such as how many people the honoree interacted with as well as their length of service to the institution. - For students to attend and participate when appropriate.